 Rear Palace

 Behind Kinh Thien Palace is Rear Palace (also known as Hau Lau).
 Many people believe that the presence of this work has a feng shui meaning to preserve peace in the area.
-There is also another opinion that Rear Palace was the residence of the concubines in the Emperor’s entourage in the past.
+There is also another opinion that the Rear Palace was the residence of the concubines in the Emperor’s entourage in the past.

-The building is painted yellow, has a tiled roof, has a total of 3 floors with a very unique combination of East and West architecture.
-Thanks to being built in the south direction with thick walls, Rear Palace always remains airy and cool in the summer and warm in the winter.
+The building is painted yellow, has a tiled roof, and has a total of 3 floors with a very unique combination of East and West architecture.
+Thanks to being built in the south direction with thick walls, the Rear Palace always remains airy and cool in the summer and warm in the winter.
 The top floor has large windows, making it easy to observe the surroundings, suitable for sightseeing.

-North Gate
+Northern Gate

 Currently, North Gate is also a place of worship for Hoang Dieu and Nguyen Tri Phuong – two governors of the Nguyen Dynasty who sacrificed their lives to protect the citadel until the last moment.